hieutle2011/interview-prep-leetcode/README.md

 ### On Array
 - The easiest solution is quite obvious, but the challenging part is to find the trick to solve the problem without using any additional memory.
 - Store data in a hash map boost the search.
+- While new Array(n) is most of the time [unnecessary](3), it is faster than just attaching items to non-existant indexes, and certainly faster than pushing.

 ### On String
 - [Concat method](2) is slower compared to array.join() or assignment operator